arun-ar/arun-ar.github.io/_posts/2018-07-26-6-things-to-build-better-b2b-web-ui.markdown

 What are the key things that you should consider while designing and developing a B2B/B2E web UI?

-Here are the top 6 key stuff that I see most people miss to consider.
+Here are the 6 key things that I see most people miss to consider.

 ## TL;DR - Summary